 - Collector and monitored resources not in domain, Collector running as local administrator account, and connecting to each host with local administrator credentials.
 For more information, see Credentials for accessing remote Windows computers.

-Note: As discussed in the Troubleshooting Windows Collectors area of this support article, the LogicMonitor Collector service must have the "Log on as a service" user right assigned to it from the Collector machine's Default Domain Policy.
+Note: As discussed in the Troubleshooting Windows Collectors area of this support article, the LogicMonitor Collector service must be granted "Log on as a service" under "Local Policy/User Rights Assignment" in the host OS local security policy settings.